s-victor/TinyPedal/docs/customization.md

 Set maximum amount vehicles to display, which takes effect when `enable_multi_class_split_mode` is not enabled.
 When total vehicle number is lower than this value, extra rows will auto-hide.
 When total vehicle number is above this value, the top 3 vehicles will always show, and rest of the vehicles will be selected from the nearest front and behind places related to player.

     max_vehicles_split_mode
 Set maximum amount vehicles to display, which takes effect when in multi-class session and `enable_multi_class_split_mode` is enabled.
 If total vehicle number is above this value, any extra vehicles will not be shown.
-Default value is `50`, which is sufficient in most case.
+Default is `50`, which is sufficient in most case.

     min_top_vehicles
 Set minimum amount top place vehicles to display.
 This value has higher priority than other `max_vehicles` settings.
-Default value is `3`, which always shows top 3 vehicles if present.
+Default is `3`, which always shows top 3 vehicles if present.

     enable_multi_class_split_mode
 Enable multi-class split mode, which splits and displays each vehicle class in separated groups.
 This mode will only take effect when there is more than one vehicle class present in a session, otherwise it will automatically fall back to normal single class mode.

     max_vehicles_per_split_player
 Set maximum amount vehicles to display for class where player is in.
-Default value is `7`.
+Default is `7`.
 Note that, if player is not in first place, then at least one opponent ahead of player will always be displayed, even if this value sets lower.

     max_vehicles_per_split_others
 Set maximum amount vehicles to display for classes where player is not in.
-Default value is `3`.
+Default is `3`.

     split_gap
 Set split gap between each class.